Brahadeesh Sankarnarayanan

 Working with me

 I am happy to hear from prospective postdocs, students, and visitors interested in working in combinatorics.
 The lab does not currently have funded positions, but I am open to hosting candidates with independent funding — in particular, candidates eligible for the National Postdoctoral Fellowship (NPDF).
-I do not currently have funding for paid student internships, but I expect to in the future and will update this page when that happens.
+Summer internships in the lab are currently through the SURAJ programme.
+I do not currently have independent lab funding for internships, but expect to in the future.

 I receive a steady volume of generic inquiries that show no engagement with my actual work.
 To help me distinguish genuine inquiries from these, please include the following in your message: